xiaoluo2017/LianBlog/README.md

 	> npm install
 	> npm start
 ```

+**You need to register your own account of Disqus and contentful services before using as your own blog.**

 ####Not Familiar with Git?#####
 Click [here](https://github.com/StephenGrider/ReactStarter/releases) then download the .zip file.
 Extract the contents of the zip file, then open your terminal, change to the project directory, and: